 📖 Substitutions & Variations

-- Herb-Infused Cucumber Salad Oi Muchim: Add fresh chopped mint and basil to the cucumbers for a fragrant and herbaceous twist on Korean cucumber salad oi muchim.
-Drizzle with toasted sesame oil for a richer flavor.
+- Herb it up: Add fresh mint or basil for a fragrant spin on classic Korean cucumber salad oi muchim.

 🔪How To Make Korean Cucumber Salad